 As an indication that the probationer has knowledge of all probationary information, the written records of all conferences, reports, and evaluations will be disclosed to and signed by the probationer by the end of the quarter in which they are produced, or, if not available at that time, no later than the following quarter (excluding summers).

-The Core Status review committee members will arrange at least one (1) classroom observation per quarter (excluding summers) with teaching probationers.
-These observations will be recorded in written form as part of the probationer's evaluation materials.
+The Core Status review committee members will each arrange at least one (1) of the following per quarter (excluding summers) with teaching probationers: a classroom observation, an evaluation of committee work, or an evaluation of the probationer’s curriculum.
+These observations and evaluations will be recorded in written form as part of the probationer's evaluation materials.

 Documents other than those produced or requested by members of the Core Status review committee will not be placed in the Core status record except by the agreement of the members of the committee.
 Probationers have the right to respond in writing for the record to any documents placed in their record.
 If complaints of substance that may affect the decision are brought to a committee meeting or to committee members, and the probationer has not been previously informed, a decision by the committee will be deferred for at least two (2) working days to provide the probationer an opportunity to respond before a decision is made.